pytask-dev/pytask-latex/README.rst

 pytask-latex allows you to compile LaTeX documents.

-It also tries to infer the dependency of the LaTeX document such as included images, bibliography files and other .tex files.
+It also tries to infer the dependency of the LaTeX document such as included images, bibliography files and other .tex files automatically to compile LaTeX documents when it is possible.

 Installation